4DtyU/R-scripting-samples_AnnaBird/README.md

 </pre>

-# Coding Sample_3 - Derivation of a prognostic signature using renal cell carcinoma transcriptomic data (from GDC/TCGA)
+### [3 of 4] Coding Sample_3 - Derivation of a prognostic signature KIRC

 <pre>
 <font color="3300CC"> PURPOSE OF THE CODE:</font>
+<p>     This script derives a prognostic signature for renal cell carcinoma using transcriptomic data (from GDC/TCGA)
 <p>     Analysis provides an example of of data exploration, differential expression analysis (Voom/Limma),
 <p>     and survival analysis ( taken from the GDC public database )
 </pre>